 The video below, entitled ‘Last Rescue in Siam’ and created by Empower, shows how ‘rescue missions’ and police raids aimed at ‘saving’ sex workers can do more harm than good.
 It’s a parody in the style of a 1920’s Charlie Chaplin video depicting bumbling police officers, along with a social worker and caped ‘hero NGO’ entering a bar and capturing a sex worker, using the questionable method of dental examination to determine her to be underage.
 She then ends up working at as a seamstress only to escape and head straight back to work in the bar again.

-While rescue operations my sound as though they are genuinely beneficial for sex workers in theory, that is not the case in practice.
+While rescue operations may sound as though they are genuinely beneficial for sex workers in theory, that is not the case in practice.
 This quote from the Hit & Run report further explains why:

 “Women who are classified as trafficked persons and also witnesses are held against their will in government and non-government shelters for periods of up to two years.
 The opinion of either group has never been sought or respected.
 Women are not consulted about their detention and have no choice about which shelter they go to and cannot leave once they are there.
 There is no independent complaints mechanism accessible to women in the shelters.
 They have their phones confiscated and are unable to contact family, friends or outside agencies until such time as the court case is completed – which can take over a year.”

 P’Noi repeatedly said that people need to ‘stop looking at sex work as a moral issue‘.
 In a society where sex workers are seen as criminals who are void of dignity but rife with disease, that is certainly a challenge that they continue to face.
 She even said herself that in 30 years there has been ‘very little change‘.
-Despite that, her work seems to have had a hugely positive impact for the women she stands for.
-The Ministry of Education even supported Empower’s school to develop into an institute of non-formal education and therefore the first school for sex workers in Thailand, which then developed further into Empower University.
+Despite that, her work seems to have had a hugely positive impact on the women she campaigns for.
+The Ministry of Education even supported Empower’s school to develop into an institute of non-formal education and therefore the first school for sex workers in Thailand, which then developed into Empower University.
 They estimate to have taught around 30,000 students since launching.
 Empower exists not only to provide education, protection, healthcare and community for sex workers, but to challenge our ideas about sex work and erase social stigma.
 They certainly made me think.

 If you’re interested in visiting Empower’s museum, email P’Noi at email@example.com, or call her on +665268311 to make an appointment.
 The best way to get there is to take the MRT to Bang Sue station.
 From there, it’s a short taxi ride (around 70 Baht).
 Tell the driver to go to Big C Tivanond Road, and you’ll find the museum right at the next house over from the Big C supermarket.